Halfway Houses in Alford, FL

 Services provided:

-• Hepatitis education, counseling and support, individual counseling services and marital/couples counseling
+• Hepatitis education, counseling and support, counseling for families and employment counseling services

 • Sliding fee scale